codekansas/codekansas.github.io/_posts/2016-03-30-atlanta-craft-beers-list.markdown

 **Brewed by** Monday Night Brewing, Georgia, United States

-**Style** Scottish Ale
+**Style** Scottish Ale (Not completely Scott, only Scott-ish)

 **ABV** 7.2%

-Drafty Kilt Scotch Ale is the SweetWater Brewing Company of Atlanta Beers.
+Monday Night Brewing is the SweetWater Brewing Company of Atlanta Breweries.
 It tastes like air until it goes in your stomach, when it tastes like acid.
 Doesn't get fantastic reviews on Beer Advocate, but it's still pretty good.
 All around: 2.5 selfie sticks.

 SweetWater IPA
 ---------------